react-boilerplate/react-boilerplate/docs/js/global-saga.md

   // create reusable async injectors using getAsyncInjectors factory const { injectReducer, injectSagas } = getAsyncInjectors(store);

+  childRoutes : [
+    // All your child routes are here inside this array ];

   return {
     getComponent(nextState, cb) {
       const importModules = Promise.all([